article / Economic Energy

 Summarize

-The U.S. power grid system is facing a deep structural crisis, and the booming industry is becoming the "last straw" that could break it.
-The root of this crisis lies in the "business" logic of fully commodifying electricity in the United States.
+The U.S. power grid system is facing a deep structural crisis, and the booming AI industry is becoming the final straw that breaks the system.
+The root of this crisis lies in the American business logic of fully commodifying electricity.
 Under this dominant logic, the U.S. power grid has gradually fallen into multiple dead ends, including aging equipment, broken supply chains, artificially created scarcity for profit, and unpredictable policies.
-When this "electricity-devouring giant" emerges, the already outdated and fragile public grid is unable to bear its exponentially growing electricity demand.
-Moreover, the institutional obstacles facing grid infrastructure make it difficult to resolve this dilemma through short-term upgrades.
-Ultimately, American society may head toward a divided future of "electricity folding": tech giants rely on private energy systems to form isolated islands, continuing to dominate computing power, while ordinary people are trapped in a fragile and expensive public grid, suffering from energy shortages and soaring prices.
-This outcome profoundly reveals the inherent flaws and fatal shortcomings of the U.S. development logic, which prioritizes maximizing capital returns, in addressing the significant challenge of meeting the electricity demands of the era.
+When the power-hungry giant of AI emerges, the already outdated and fragile public grid is unable to bear its exponentially growing electricity demand.
+Moreover, the institutional obstacles faced by grid infrastructure make it difficult to resolve this predicament through short-term upgrades.
+Ultimately, American society may move toward a divided future of "electricity folding": tech giants rely on private energy systems to form isolated islands, continuously dominating computing power hegemony, while ordinary people are trapped in a fragile and expensive public grid, suffering from energy shortages and skyrocketing prices.
+This outcome profoundly reveals the inherent flaws and fatal shortcomings of the U.S. development logic, which prioritizes maximizing capital returns, in addressing the significant challenge of electricity demand in the AI era.